mmreda/load-app/README.md

 The Third Project In Udacity Nanodegree - Advanced Android Kotlin Development.

-app to download a file from Internet by clicking on a custom-built button where:
+LoadApp is app to download a file from Internet by clicking on a custom-built button where:

 width of the button gets animated from left to right;
 text gets changed based on different states of the button;